pacelliv/ordering-app/README.md

 -   Give the user the ability to order items
 -   Rendering the ordered items
 -   Calculating the price of the order
--   Creating a modal requesting clients payment data
+-   Creating a modal requesting payment data

 ## Elaboration

-This project was built using [Vite](https://vitejs.dev/)
+This project was built using [Vite](https://vitejs.dev/).

 ### This project was built using: